jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 #### Light sensing

 The light sensors on top of the bit:bots, unlike the line sensors, are analog sensors, and so are able to detect a range of different light values.
-Unfortunately, as there are only 3 free analog pins on the micro:bit, and 2 of those are used to control the motors, we somehow have to multiplex two light sensors onto one analog pins.
+Unfortunately, as there are only 3 free analog pins on the micro:bit, and 2 of those are used to control the motors, we somehow have to multiplex two light sensors onto one analog pin.
 In order to do this, the bit:bot uses `pin16` to control a switch that selects which sensor should be read, and the sensor value can be read from `pin2`.

 For example, to read the left and right sensor values, we can do: